Clarissa Larisey

-Clarissa Larisey (born July 2, 1999) is a Canadian soccer player who plays as a forward for the Houston Dash of the National Women's Soccer League and the Canada national team.
+Clarissa Larisey (born July 2, 1999) is a Canadian professional soccer player who plays as a forward for the Houston Dash of the National Women's Soccer League (NWSL) and the Canada national team.

 Early life

 Larisey began playing soccer at age eight with Goulbourn SC.
 Afterwards, she played youth soccer with West Ottawa SC and later moved to Ottawa South United, with whom she led the Ontario Youth Soccer League in scoring three times from 2014 to 2016.
 She also played with the provincial Team Ontario from 2014 to 2016.

 College career

 In 2017, she committed to the University of Memphis to play for the women's soccer team.
 She scored her first goal in her debut on August 18, 2017 against the Samford Bulldogs.
 In her freshman season, she was named to the AAC All-Rookie Team.
 In her sophomore season, she earned First Team All-Conference and First Team All-South Region honours and helped Memphis win their first AAC Tournament title and was named the tournament's Most Outstanding Offensive Player, after scoring the first two goals of a 3–0 win against USF.
 In her junior season, she was named AAC Co-Offensive Player of the Year, AAC First Team All-Conference, and a Second Team All-American.
 As a senior, she was a AAC All-Conference Second Team.